chengcyber/rushstack/common/reviews/api/rush-lib.api.md

     globalPatchedDependencies?: Record<string, string>;
     // Warning: (ae-forgotten-export) The symbol "IPnpmPeerDependencyRules" needs to be exported by the entry point index.d.ts globalPeerDependencyRules?: IPnpmPeerDependencyRules;
+    // Warning: (ae-forgotten-export) The symbol "PnpmCacheOptions" needs to be exported by the entry point index.d.ts pnpmCache?: PnpmCacheOptions;
     pnpmStore?: PnpmStoreOptions;
     preventManualShrinkwrapChanges?: boolean;
     strictPeerDependencies?: boolean;